facebook/ThreatExchange/vpdq/README.md

 ```

 ## vPDQ Python Library
-This is a python-binding library based on the CPP implementation.
+A python-binding library written in Cython based on the CPP implementation.
 FFMPEG is also required for vPDQ python library.

 ### Getting started